johsteffens/beth/README.md

 Library bclos contains a closure framework useful for for functional programming and interpreter design.
 It is used by the Interpreter of the [Actinon Programming Language](https://github.com/johsteffens/actinon).

+<a name = "badapt"></a>
+### badapt - Adaptive Systems (Neural Networks)
+This library represents a newly designed generic infrastructure for trainable objects.
+It makes extended use of the meta-language [beth-plant](#plant).
+High computationial efficiency is achieved by using the [bmath](#bmath) linar subsystem.
+Base on that infrastructure specific popular feed-forward and recurrent networks have been newly and explicitly implemented:
+   * Multi Layer Perceptron (MLP)
+   * 1 Dimensional Convolutional Neural Network.
+(1D-CNN)
+   * Elman Recurrent Network (ERN)
+   * Long-Short-Term Memory Recurrent Network (LSTM)

 # Core Concepts

 <a name = "reflection"></a>